qufstar7/qufstar7/README.md

 - 👋 Hi, I’m @qufstar7
 - 👀 I’m interested in ... java, javascript
 - 🌱 I’m currently learning ... web developing
-- 💞️ I’m looking to collaborate on ... any kind of company
+- 💞️ I’m looking to work at ... nice and cool company
 - 📫 How to reach me ... qufstar7@gmail.com

 <!---